mattbradley/warpjs/README.md

 Instantiating a new `Date` object with the default, zero-argument constructor will return a `Date` object that represents the warped date and time of the clock.
-The other three constructors work as expected: they return a `Date` object that represents the time based on the supplied arguments.
+The other standard constructors work as expected: they return a `Date` object that represents the time based on the supplied arguments.

 Similar to the `Date.now()` function, if the first argument is `true`, the